 Baikonur Cosmodrome has just celebrated its 60s anniversary.
 Over these years many spacecraft tests have been conducted on its territory.
-The pinnacle of all these developments was the Energia-Buran system.
-Then history took a turn and the project died in infancy.

 More than 20 years ago the heavy sliding doors of the hangar that served as an assembly and refueling complex were closed once and for all, cutting off the way to the alluring starry skies for two space shuttles.